entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 ## Step 3: Configure the target MFE to use the config MFE

-1. Edit the `entando.json` and add these properties to the target microfrontend.
-This will enable the configuration MFE for the target MFE in the App Builder as well as the list of parameters to pick up from the config MFE.
+1. Edit the `entando.json` and add these properties to the target MFE in order to connect the config MFE to the target MFE and specify the available params.
 ``` javascript
 "configMfe": "simple-mfe-config",
 "params": [